WordPress Meta_Query: Everything You Need to Know

 The meta_query parameter in WP_Query lets you filter WordPress posts by their custom field values.
 If you use Advanced Custom Fields or store data in post meta, meta_query is how you retrieve exactly the posts you need.

+To read a meta value off a single known post, use get_post_meta(); meta_query is for the inverse problem — finding posts that match a meta condition.
 This guide covers the simple shorthand syntax, querying by single and multiple meta values, nested conditions, date ranges, LIKE searches, comparison operators, the type parameter, EXISTS/NOT EXISTS checks, and sorting by one or multiple custom fields.
 You’ll want to be familiar with PHP and the basics of adding code snippets to WordPress.

-meta_query Structure at a Glance
+meta_query structure at a glance

 'meta_query' => array(